 The paper is arranged as follows: In Section~\ref{sec:Model_setup}, we provide a short description of the RPV-SUSY model we intend to use.
-Then, in Section~\ref{sec:bsmumu}, we attempt an explanation of the discrepancy in the following section, mentioning all the assumptions we make to reach our goal.
+Then, in Section~\ref{sec:bsmumu}, we attempt an explanation of the discrepancy, mentioning all the assumptions we make to reach our goal.
 Finally, we conclude.